 Formative and summative assessment

-Every piece of work you do will fall into one of two categories: formative or summative.
-Each one has a different purpose.
+Every piece of work you do will fall into one of two categories: formative assessment or summative assessment.

 Formative and summative